Mdsaleh99/web-cohort/resources/js/this-keyword.md

 # Understanding this keyword in js
+The this keyword in JavaScript refers to the context in which a function is executed.
+Its value is determined at runtime, based on how the function is called, rather than where it is defined.

 Whenever `this` is used, it refers to the context (`संदर्भ` ) in which a piece of code is executed.